Lloyd Robert Borrett

 Calculator for Nitrox

-Warning: This EAD calculator is for aiding in the calculation of decompression obligations when diving using Nitrox.
+Warning: This EAD calculator is for aiding in the calculation of decompression obligations when scuba diving using Nitrox.
 It is not suitable for calculating narcotic effects and decompression requirements when using Trimix or Heliox.

 Disclaimer: I take no responsibility for the accuracy of the calculations and data below.
 Always verify against other sources.

-This calculator can be used to find the equivalent air depth (EAD) in metres and feet of the provided fraction of oxygen (FO2) at various planned diving depths in metres when using Enriched Air Nitrox.
-Just enter values for "Fraction of Oxygen (FO2)" and "Planned Depth" and click on the "Submit" button.
+This calculator can be used to find the Equivalent Air Depth (EAD) in metres and feet of the provided fraction of oxygen (FO2) at various planned diving depths in metres when using Enriched Air Nitrox (EAN).

 EAD Calculator